cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 The problem of stale reference can occure on any level of our object hirerchy: our deactive button could be re-rendered, it's containing list element or the whole user list was replace with the newer version of html.

-All method for locating WebElement in my test always return StableWebElement wrapper and the problem with StaleObjectReferenceException disappeared.
+All methods for locating WebElement in my test always return StableWebElement wrapper and the problem with StaleObjectReferenceException disappeared.

 ### Implementing StableWebElement